 |Niacin (vitamin B3)||0.5 mg||2%|

 |Folate||18 micrograms (mcg)||4%|

-Vitamin C is the clear standout in regards to clementine nutrition.
+Vitamin C is the clear standout in regard to clementine nutrition.
 One tiny fruit supplies 60% of the recommended daily value.
 Still, there are good amounts of other vitamins and minerals that can go towards your daily targets.

-Nutrients like thiamin, folate, and potassium can also help your body turn the foods you eat into energy, prevent nerve and muscle complications, and help regulate your blood pressure, respectively.
+Nutrients like thiamin, folate, and potassium can help your body turn the foods you eat into energy, prevent nerve and muscle complications, and help regulate your blood pressure, respectively.